-Hair Dye and Straightener Use Linked To Higher Cancer Risk Especially For Black Women
+Hair Dyes And Straighteners Linked To Higher Cancer Risk, Especially For Black Women

 Dr. Doris Browne, a medical oncologist and former president of the National Medical Association, suggests women start a conversation with their doctor about their risk for breast cancer.

-"I think it's important for women, particularly African American women not to panic every time a study comes out," she says.
+"I think it's important for women, particularly African American women, not to panic every time a study comes out," she says.
 "But it should raise questions for our primary care providers."

 For example, Browne suggests doctors and patients discuss the use of hair products like dyes and straighteners along with other aspects of a "social history" like alcohol consumption, smoking, obesity and living near environmental contaminants.